All posts

 Ask yourself three questions.
 Is the knowledge stable or changing?
 (Changing → RAG.)
 Do you need source attribution?
 (Yes → RAG.)
 Are you changing behavior or knowledge?
 (Behavior → fine-tune, knowledge → RAG.)
 In practice, most teams start with RAG because it's faster to set up, cheaper to iterate, and doesn't require model retraining when your data updates.

-Decision cheat sheettext
+Decision cheat sheet

 Knowledge changes often? → RAG